 There is also a knitted collar.
 When it's zipped up all the way, it blocks cold air from entering.
 Unfortunately, it's also very constricting and somewhat uncomfortable.
 There are button snaps that adjust at the wrist and on the exterior of the sleeves, allowing you to customize the fit.
 (This is also useful on cold or stormy days to help trap heat in and cold air out).
 The cinched waist offers a tighter fit and keeps heat trapped.
 And there aren't that many seams were cold air could penetrate.
 This jacket will keep you warm in windy conditions.

 Don't get us wrong, this jacket is very warm, but there are a couple of features that let cold air in.
 The main issue is with the zipper.
 It's not a full zipper, and it stops almost at mid-thigh.
 This allows for better mobility but also lets in cold air when we walk.
-We wish the Kensington Parka had a snap button at the bottom like The North Face Miss Metro Parka.
-This helps keep cold air out.
+We wish the Kensington Parka had a snap button at the bottom to help keep cold air out.

 The kick pleats on the backside of the jacket are meant to offer better mobility, but really, we found they just let cold air in.
 We didn't find them incredibly useful.
 The Canada Goose Shelburne Parka also hax the same kicked pleats, and they too created a draft.
 The the Marmot Montreaux kept us warmer mainly because the full zipper extends all the way to the knee and offers better coverage.